Through the following links, you can move to the menu or to the main text in this page.

 (3) Environmental Contribution in the Field of Urban and Living Environments

-Construction machinery fault diagnosis app
+Agricultural and construction machinery fault diagnosis app

 The Kubota Group is saving energy and improving operational efficiency on construction sites by leveraging our strengths in the water environment infrastructure business and construction machinery business.
 One way we do this is by supplying a smart water pipe installation system that helps optimal installation based on pipeline information.